partylikeits1983/sort-large-csv/README.md

 # Sort Large CSV Files with Limited Resources

 This repository demonstrates how to use PostgreSQL for external sorting of large CSV files, especially on a machine with limited resources.
-Docker is used for containerization, enabling us to simulate an environment with specific hardware constraints.
+Docker is used for containerization, enabling to simulate an environment with specific hardware constraints.

 ## How It Works: